foxriver76/ioBroker.denon/README.md

 ![Add Adapter](/documentation/plusAddAdapter.png)
 4. Now you can see the adapter configuration page --> type in the ip-address of your DENON AVR or click on the search icon to find AVRs in your network (via UPnP)
 ![Adapter Configuration](/documentation/fillInIp.png)
-5. If you also want to handle the volume states in dB or adjust the reconnect/poll interval, make sure to select the "Volume in dB" checkbox on the "Advanced Settings" Tab.
+5. If you also want to handle the volume states in dB or adjust the request/poll interval, make sure to click on the "Advanced Settings" Tab.
+By decreasing the Poll Interval the adapter will decrease the time between updating the display contents.
+By decreasing the request interval the time between sending commands will be decreased.
+The default settings should fit well for the most users.
 ![Advanced Settings](/documentation/advancedSettings.png)
 6. Click on Save & Close